Explicit literacy focus improves learning in food technology

 For example, she asked students to describe, explain, and then discuss an image of an apple.

 Through these activities, Marietjie identifies ways some students will need extra support in literacy and plans for working closely with these students throughout the year.

 The image activity also provides an opportunity to introduce students to the NCEA definitions of describe, explain, and discuss.
 These terms are included in the NCEA technology achievement standards.

 Oral communication is key in developing these understandings.
-In discussions throughout the year, Marietjie prompts students to use terms signalling relationships – asking “because?”, “so that? …”
+In discussions throughout the year, Marietjie prompts students to use terms signalling relationships – asking “because?”, and “so that? …”